quay/clair/README.md

 Clair is a single-binary server that exposes an JSON, HTTP API.
 It does not require any agent to sit on your containers neither does it need any specific container tweak to be done.
 It has been designed to perform massive analysis on the [Quay.io Container Registry](https://quay.io).

-Whether you host a container registry, a continuous-integration system, or build dozens to thousands containers, you would benefit from Clair.
+Whether you host a container registry, a continuous-integration system, or build dozens to thousands of containers, you would benefit from Clair.
 More generally, if you consider that container security matters (and, honestly, you should), you should give it a shot.

 ## How Clair Detects Vulnerabilities